Collected by Jean Peters

 701 9th St NW, Washington, DC 20001, USA

-Zaytinya is a trendy restaurant in the heart of Penn Quarter, Washington D.C.'s trendiest neighborhood.
-Zaytinya serves up a variety of Mediterranean tapas inspired by traditional dishes from Greece, Lebanon, and Turkey.
-It also has a selection of...
+In the heart of D.C.'s Penn Quarter, Zaytinya serves up a variety of tapas inspired by traditional dishes from Greece, Lebanon, and Turkey.
+It also has a selection of wines from such Eastern Mediterranean countries and seasonally serves a hot tea...

 500 17th St NW, Washington, DC 20006, USA